Helium: Natural abundance

 Although it is rare on Earth, helium is the second most abundant element in the known Universe, constituting 23% of its baryonic mass.
 Only hydrogen is more abundant.
 The vast majority of helium was formed by Big Bang nucleosynthesis one to three minutes after the Big Bang.
-As such, measurements of its abundance contribute to cosmological models.
-The first molecular bonds when formed when primordial helium atoms combined with protons to form helium hydride ions, HeH^{+}.
+As a result, measurements of its abundance contribute to cosmological models.
+The first molecular bonds were formed when primordial helium atoms combined with protons to form helium hydride ions, HeH^{+}.
 In stars, helium is formed by the nuclear fusion of hydrogen in proton–proton chain reactions and the CNO cycle, part of stellar nucleosynthesis.

 In the Earth's atmosphere, the concentration of helium by volume is only 5.2 parts per million.
 The concentration is low and fairly constant despite the continuous production of new helium because most helium in the Earth's atmosphere escapes into space by several processes.
 In the Earth's heterosphere, a part of the upper atmosphere, helium and hydrogen are the most abundant elements.

 Most helium on Earth is a result of radioactive decay.
 Helium is found in large amounts in minerals of uranium and thorium, such as uraninite and its varieties cleveite and pitchblende, as well as carnotite and monazite (a group name; "monazite" usually refers to monazite-(Ce)), because they emit alpha particles (helium nuclei, He^{2+}) to which electrons immediately combine as soon as the particle is stopped by the rock.
 In this way an estimated 3000 metric tons of helium are generated per year throughout the lithosphere.
 In the Earth's crust, the concentration of helium is 8 parts per billion.
 In seawater, the concentration is only 4 parts per trillion.
 There are also small amounts in mineral springs, volcanic gas, and meteoric iron.
 Because helium is trapped in the subsurface under conditions that also trap natural gas, the greatest natural concentrations of helium on the planet are found in natural gas, from which most commercial helium is extracted.
 The concentration varies in a broad range from a few ppm to more than 7% in a small gas field in San Juan County, New Mexico.

-As of 2021, the world's helium reserves were estimated at 31 billion cubic meters, with a third of that being in Qatar.
+As of 2021, the world's helium reserves were estimated at 31000000000 m3, with a third of that being in Qatar.
 In 2015 and 2016 additional probable reserves were announced to be under the Rocky Mountains in North America and in the East African Rift.

 The Bureau of Land Management (BLM) has proposed an October 2024 plan for managing natural resources in western Colorado.
 The plan involves closing 543,000 acres to oil and gas leasing while keeping 692,300 acres open.
 Among the open areas, 165,700 acres have been identified as suitable for helium recovery.
-The United States possesses an estimated 306 billion cubic feet of recoverable helium, sufficient to meet current consumption rates of 2.15 billion cubic feet per year for approximately 150 years.
+The United States possesses an estimated 306000000000 cuft of recoverable helium, sufficient to meet current consumption rates of 2150000000 cuft per year for approximately 150 years.